 Take a trip north to Trinity Lake, Trinity Center/Coffee Creek & the Trinity Alps Wilderness…

 Highway 3 north and 299 west split at an intersection in the middle of Weaverville.
 Follow Highway 3 north along Trinity Lake, which is about 20 minutes from Weaverville.
 On Trinity Lake, in the spring, summer and fall, you will find campgrounds for tents and RVs, lodging, swimming holes, fishing, boat docks and rentals, restaurants, wine tasting, lodging and backpacking trails.
-Trinity Center, which hosts the Annual Wine and Jazz Fest in July and Coffee Creek are communities at the north of the lake which provide all the amenities a visitor could need.
+Trinity Center and Coffee Creek are communities at the north of the lake which provide all the amenities a visitor could need.
 Many trailheads into the pristine Trinity Alps Wilderness begin near here.
 Highway 3 continues as a very winding road over Scott Mountain, which is a great place to cross country ski in the winter, and down into the beautiful Scott Valley and on to Interstate 5 at Yreka, where you can turn north to Oregon or south to travel through California.

 Take a trip east, with a stop in Lewiston & on to Redding, Mount Lassen and Mount Shasta…